soulweaver91/journeylog-fe/README.md

 ------------

 - A recent version of Node.js
-- A [Font Awesome Pro](https://fontawesome.com/pro) license and their private repositories properly set up in your npm configuration.
-You might be able to substitute it with the free FA license, but I haven't tried that out, so no guarantees there.
+- A [Font Awesome 5 Pro](https://fontawesome.com/plans) license.
+Download their `pro-solid-svg-icons` package, extract the `package` folder inside that archive to `src/proprietary`, and rename it to match the archive name sans the version number (i.e. `fortawesome-pro-solid-svg-icons`).
+You might be able to substitute it with a free FA icon package with some work, but I haven't tried that out, so no guarantees there.
 - `npm install`

 Development